 While the Director of Public Sector Solutions for Waste Management, Mr. Glassman increased revenue by millions of dollars annually through strategic public-private partnerships.
 His talent for fostering these kinds of win-win partnerships also comes from his own community involvement.
-Mr. Glassman has actively served on nearly two dozen nonprofit boards across the state, including his current role as Vice President of Board Development for the Grand Canyon Council of the Boy Scouts of America, the 5th largest council in the nation.
+Mr. Glassman has actively served on nearly two dozen nonprofit boards across the state, including his current role on the Executive Board of Directors for the Grand Canyon Council of the Boy Scouts of America, the 5th largest council in the nation.
 Previously, he founded his own non-profit foundation that raised and distributed nearly $2 million to Arizona children’s charities.

 Mr. Glassman’s strategic focus areas include education policy, agriculture, real estate, land use and water law, process-improvement, and philanthropic development.

 Natural Resources, Water and Environmental Law: As a member of the Tucson City Council, Mr. Glassman authored first-in-the-nation environmental policies for rainwater harvesting, gray water plumbing, and solar-powered water He was then invited to present his policies to municipalities and associations across the country.